briancroxall/borderwaters/README.md

 # Folders
 ## [`1get_data/`](1get_data/)
-As mentioned above, the bulk of our data came from JSTOR; Duke UP provided additional data for _American Literature_.
+As mentioned above, the bulk of our data came from JSTOR (metadata as `.xml` and articles as `.txt`); Duke UP provided additional data for _American Literature_ (metadata as `.xml` and articles as `.pdf`).
 Since these two datasets were provided to us directly, no work was necessary.

 ### [`step-three-collection/`](1get_data/step-three-collection)
 [This folder](1get_data/step-three-collection) collects the scripts related to [Step 3](https://github.com/briancroxall/borderwaters#data) of the data (collecting data from the 2010s for years not provided by either JSTOR or Duke UP).
 This work was begun in August 2018, was revisited in August 2019, and was completed in December 2019, once each journal published its final issue of the decade.

 #### Steps
 1. Collect data
-  - articles from _American Literature_ were downloaded manually as HTML.
+  - articles from _American Literature_ were downloaded manually as `.html`.
-  - articles from _American Quarterly_ were downloaded using the sequence of Jeremy Browne-authored scripts in the [`amerquar/`](1get_data/step-three-collection/amerquar) folder.
+  - articles from _American Quarterly_ were downloaded as `.html` using the sequence of Jeremy Browne-authored scripts in the [`amerquar/`](1get_data/step-three-collection/amerquar) folder.
-  - articles from _Journal of American History_ were downloaded using the sequence of Jeremy Browne-authored scripts in the [`jamericanhistory/`](1get_data/step-three-collection/jamericanhistory) folder.
+  - articles from _Journal of American History_ were downloaded as `.html` using the sequence of Jeremy Browne-authored scripts in the [`jamericanhistory/`](1get_data/step-three-collection/jamericanhistory) folder.

 ## [`2clean_data/`](2clean_data/)
 Since data from each source were formatted differently, different approaches for cleaning those data had to be developed.